|On Eternal Patrol -

 There are numerous memorials throughout the United States and on the Internet that exhibit lists of submariners on eternal patrol.
 The primary purpose of this site is to attempt to put faces to as many of the names on the lists as possible.

 The quality of the photographs used in the presentation varies greatly, largely due to the limitations of source material.
 Occasionally, the only available photo is from the man's childhood.
 If anyone would like to submit higher quality or additional photographs, in either digital or hard copy format, we would greatly appreciate your assistance.

 Please note that, with a few exceptions, all men included in these pages were lost "in the line of duty," either while actually serving in the U.S. Submarine Force, or as passengers aboard a commissioned U.S. submarine at the time of their loss.

-Waterfront Memorial, USS Bowfin Submarine Museum & Park
+Photo: Waterfront Memorial, Pacific Fleet Submarine Museum (formerly USS Bowfin Submarine Museum & Park)

 Family Contact Information for Lost Submariners